DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Deep learning computer algorithms are based on convolutional neural networks.
-Neural networks are based on a computational model inspired by the working of the biological brain.
-A large number of connected nodes called artificial neurons are similar to biological neurons in the brain.
+Neural networks are based on a computational model inspired by the workings of the biological brain.
+A large number of connected nodes called artificial neurones are similar to biological neurones in the brain.
 These systems learn the features of an object by evaluating manually labelled data, such as ‘dog’ or ‘no dog’.
 The learned features can then be used to infer the nature of a new image.

 In medical imaging, convolutional neural networks are used to determine ‘abnormal’ or ‘normal’.
-They train on large labelled databases of medical images and match or exceed human vision for the detection of objects in the images, such as:
+They train on large labelled databases of medical images and match or exceed human vision for the detection of objects in the images in areas such as:

-These algorithms will be scalable to multiple devices, platforms, and operating systems, reducing their cost and increasing their availability for diagnosis and research.
-Universities, governments, and research funding agencies have recognised the opportunities to improve early diagnosis of diseases such as cancer, heart disease, diabetes, and dementia, and are investing heavily in the sector.
+These computer algorithms will be scalable to multiple devices, platforms, and operating systems, reducing their cost and increasing their availability for diagnosis and research.
+Universities, governments, and research-funding agencies have recognised the opportunities to improve early diagnosis of diseases, such as cancer, heart disease, diabetes, and dementia, and are investing heavily in the sector.

 AI techniques approved by the US Food and Drug Administration (FDA) for clinical use by September 2018 include products to: